wordofwarning/wordofwarning.org/socialexperiment/jul2025/index.md

 <hr>
 **Leah Stone** · *Sex & Neurodivergence*

-A delightfully edgy mix of sex positive disibility and trauma informed advocacy and survival laid out in silly girly packaging, wierd, moving funny and random.
+A delightfully edgy mix of sex positive disability and trauma informed advocacy and survival laid out in silly girly packaging, weird, moving funny and random.
 The perfect way to spend an evening amidst the global chaos.

 Leah is a BBC New Comedy Award 2021 shortlisted comedian, and MOAN ZINE (issues 5+6) featured sex positive writer and poet.